Ernest606/mrz-scanner/README.md

+THIS PROJECT IS MODIFIED VERSION OF THIS GITHUB REPOSITORY: [https://github.com/roeften/pypassport](https://github.com/alsenet-labs/mrz-scanner)

 # mrz-scanner

 Detect, ocrize and parse (client or server side, or from command line) the Machine Readable Zone of passports and other documents